The Many Acne-Causing Chemicals Of Cigarettes And Tobacco

 Tobacco specific nitrosamines (TSNAs)

 Nitrosamines are one reason why processed meat causes cancer, as the artificial nitrites in bacon and ham are converted to nitrosamines by gut bacteria.
 The nitrosamines in tobacco, however, are unique.
-The two most carcinogenic types of all are called nicotine-derived nitrosamine ketone (NNK) and N-nitrosonornicotine (NNN).
+The two most carcinogenic types are called nicotine-derived nitrosamine ketone (NNK) and N-nitrosonornicotine (NNN).

 The mechanisms aren’t perfectly understood, but nevertheless, this study, this study, and this study showed that TNSAs could strongly increase free radicals (oxidative stress).

 Furthermore, skin exposure via billowing smoke has other problems; this study found that TNSAs could increase the skin’s photosensitivity, or decrease its resistance to UVB rays in sunlight.
+That’s dire news for any acne patient.

 Nitrosamines vary wildly by country, with US cigarettes having at least 20% more than Australian varieties.